Anshuu-Sharma/LegalSetu/README.md

 > Understand any legal document — even if it’s complex or not in your language.

 **How it works**:
-1. 📤 Upload a document (PDF, image, etc.)
+- 📤 Upload a document (PDF, image, etc.)
-2. 🧠 LegalSetu analyzes clauses, detects risks, and summarizes key info
-3. 💬 Chat with the document — ask "What does Clause 5 mean?" in **your language**
+- 💬 Chat with it clause by clause
-4. 🔍 Get answers, interpretations, and even cross-check legality
+- 🔍 Get multilingual explanations and legal context

-**Example Use Case**:
-Upload a rental agreement → Ask in Tamil → Get reply in Tamil: "This clause violates standard tenant rights."

 ---